Volkoy/login-website/README.md

   npm install
   ```

-- and finally start the server on `http://localhost:3001`
+- and finally start the server (default on `http://localhost:3001`)

   ```sh
   npm start